rahulsaipopuri/Gas-agency-system/README.md

 Online Gas Cylinder Booking System
 Overview
 The Online Gas Cylinder Booking System is a web-based application developed to streamline the process of booking gas cylinders for users and managing booking requests for administrators.
-Built during an internship at [Internship Company Name], the project addresses inefficiencies in manual booking systems by providing a secure, user-friendly platform with features like user registration, cylinder booking, extra cylinder requests, payment options (cash/QR), and admin approval/denial workflows.
+Built during an internship at Unified Mentor, the project addresses inefficiencies in manual booking systems by providing a secure, user-friendly platform with features like user registration, cylinder booking, extra cylinder requests, payment options (cash/QR), and admin approval/denial workflows.
 The application uses HTML, CSS, and JavaScript for the frontend, with Firebase for authentication and data storage, and EmailJS for sending status update notifications.
 It supports role-based access: users can book cylinders and view history, while admins manage requests with real-time updates.
 Features